dh-atlas/white-book/Whitebook.md

 ## **HiCO** {#hico}

-The Historical Context Ontology (HiCO, website: [https://marilenadaquino.github.io/hico/](https://marilenadaquino.github.io/hico/)) is an OWL 2 DL ontology designed to represent the context of scholarly claims about cultural heritage objects.
-Developed by Marilena Daquino (University of Bologna), with contributions from Silvio Peroni and Francesca Tomasi, HiCO wasn't born from a research project but has found application in various research initiatives.
-It is used to describe art historians’ attributions in the Zeri dataset (see above) and in digital editions of Paolo Bufalini’s notebook[^138] and Vespasiano da Bisticci’s letters.[^139]
+The Historical Context Ontology (HiCO, website: [https://marilenadaquino.github.io/hico/](https://marilenadaquino.github.io/hico/)) is an OWL 2 DL ontology designed to represent the context of scholarly claims about Cultural Heritage objects.
+Developed by Marilena Daquino (University of Bologna), with contributions from Silvio Peroni and Francesca Tomasi, HiCO wasn’t born from a research project but has found application in various research initiatives.
+It is used to describe art historians’ attributions in the Zeri dataset (see above) and in digital editions of Paolo Bufalini’s notebook[^144] and Vespasiano da Bisticci’s letters.[^145]
-HiCO extends PROV-O,[^140] a W3C-recommended ontology for data provenance description, adding terms to describe aspects of hermeneutical activity.
+HiCO extends PROV-O,[^146] a W3C-recommended ontology for data provenance description, adding terms to describe aspects of hermeneutical activity.
 It also incorporates the CiTO Ontology (from the SPAR ontologies, see above) to link attributions to related sources.
 HiCO has been developed according to the SAMOD methodology.
-The ontology is accessible online via the LODE tool and downloadable as an OWL document under the Creative Commons 4.0 license.
+The ontology is accessible online via the LODE tool and downloadable as an OWL document under the Creative Commons 4.0 licence.
 The current version, 2.0, was released in 2020\.
-HiCO is also hosted in a public GitHub repository,[^141] although the version available appears to be older than the one published via LODE.
+HiCO is also hosted in a public GitHub repository,[^147] although the version available appears to be older than the one published via LODE.
 The documentation provides detailed component descriptions, prefaced by the ontology’s scope, a visual representation of its components, and a real-world usage example.
 The IRIs are built using PURL, but they currently do not function correctly.
 Consequently, properties used in Linked Open Data collections (e.g., [Zeri Archive](#zeri-&-lode)) are identified by URIs that do not lead to existing web pages.

 ### **FAIRness evaluation summary** {#fairness-evaluation-summary-15}